usask-arg/sasktran2/README.md

 The preferred method to install SASKTRAN2 is through the pre-compiled Conda package

 ```
-conda install -c usask-arg -c conda-forge sasktran2
+conda install -c conda-forge sasktran2
 ```
-these packages are made available for Python versions 3.8, 3.9, 3.10, 3.11, 3.12 on Windows/Linux/Mac platforms.
+these packages are made available for Python versions 3.10, 3.11, 3.12 on Windows/Linux/Mac platforms.
 For Mac, both x86_64 and Arm packages are available.

 Wheels are also built for the same platforms and can be installed through,